-Students will work together in groups of about 4-5, to compete against their classmates in the airline simulation.
+Students will work together in their groups of about 5, to compete against their classmates in the airline simulation.
 The airline simulation takes place in two stages.

 Practice and dashboard stage (10%).
-Students will gain access to the simulation in late September and begin a series of 3 practice rounds through early October.
+Students will gain access to the simulation in late January and begin a series of 3 practice rounds in February during mid-term recess.
 The objective of this first stage is two-fold.
 First, it should familiarize students with the simulation and how the system functions.
 Second, students will use these practice rounds to develop a dashboard support tool to assist strategic decision making during the simulation.